Jim Tressel: Youngstown State

-At the end of the 1985 season, Jim Tressel left Ohio State to become head coach at Youngstown State University.
+At the end of the 1985 season, Jim Tressel left his position as assistant head coach at Ohio State to become head coach at Youngstown State University.
 In Tressel's first season as coach, Youngstown State finished with a 2–9 record.
 In his second season, Youngstown State finished the season with an 8–4 record and won the Ohio Valley Conference championship.
-From 1991–1994, Youngstown State would play in the Division I-AA National Championship game four times.
+From 1991 to 1994, Youngstown State played in the Division I-AA National Championship game four times.
 In 1991, Tressel won his first national championship, defeating Marshall; the victory made him and his father the only father-son duo to win national championships in college football at that time (Vince and Larry Kehres have also won national championships).

 Youngstown State won two more national championships in the following three years: against Marshall in 1993 (who had defeated them in 1992) and Boise State in 1994.
 1997 brought Tressel his fourth national championship with a 10–9 victory against McNeese State.
 He earned his 100th win against Indiana State.
 1999 marked Tressel's ninth visit to the Division I-AA playoffs, but the team lost to a Paul Johnson coached Georgia Southern in the title game.
 2000 presented Tressel with more success, leading Youngstown State to a 9–3 season and its 10th playoff appearance.
 During the 1990s, Youngstown State had a record of 103–27–2, the most wins by any Division I-AA team and fourth most of both Division I-A and I-AA combined.
 Tressel's overall record at Youngstown was 135–57–2.
 He was also named Division I-AA Coach of the Year in '91, '93, '94, and '97.